0.0 Executive Summary

 -

-3-2-1 rule: 3 copies of data, 2 types of storage, 1 offsite copy.
+3-2-1 rule: three copies of data, two types of storage, and one offsite copy.

 -

-Backups protect against hardware failure and ransomware.
+Backups protect against hardware failures and ransomware.

 -